15 Best Places to Shop in Barcelona + Shopping Tips

 Looking for the best places to shop in Barcelona?
 You’re in the right place!

-As a travel blogger that lives in Barcelona, I’ve had plenty of time to explore the city’s incredible shopping scene—from luxury designer boutiques to local markets and trendy independent stores.
+I’m a travel blogger who lives in Barcelona, so I’ve had a lot of time to explore the city’s shopping scene and find some really cool spots around the city.

 Best Shopping Areas in Barcelona